 When setting up your business, you need to be sure you take the proper legal actions.
-You need to decide if you will be operating as a Sole Proprietor or as a Limited Liability Company and also secure any licenses or permits required to operate your business.
+You need to decide if you will be operating as a Sole Proprietor or as a Limited Liability Company.
+Also, secure any licenses or permits required to operate your business.

-You also want to create contracts for your clients to be sure you both agree to the terms and conditions of the services you are offering and that you get paid on time.
+Create contracts for your clients to be sure you both agree to the terms and conditions of the services you are offering, and that you get paid on time.
 Legalzoom.com, rocketlawyer.com, and lawdepot.com offer a ton of great free contract templates to get started.
 Keep in mind that these templates do not replace an actual lawyer.

-You may also want to check on business insurance to protect your personal assets in the event of a lawsuit.
-One of the most important steps on how to become a virtual assistant is making your business legal.
+Also, check on getting business insurance to protect both your business and personal assets in the event of a lawsuit.

-Some say it’s not necessary, but I’m a firm believer that it’s majorly beneficial for your business to have a virtual assistant website and social media networks.
+Some say it’s not necessary, but I’m a firm believer that it’s majorly beneficial for your business to have a virtual assistant website and social media accounts.